NicWirnt/ecommerce-sanity-nextjs/README.md

 Some other things is the capturing the dynamic queries which is different if you compared NextJS 13 and the older version.
 Older version route is created in pages folder, and [yourFolderName] and inside it you create [slug].js to capture the dynamic link.
-In NextJS 13 you will have to
+In NextJS 13 you will have to create the folder in app folder (Following the changes to SSR), create [yourFolderName] and another folder [slug], and inside [slug] folder create a page.js which will capture the dynamic query if you go to home/[yourFolderName]/[dynamicQuery/slug]

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).